 3. Invest early and often

-Establishing a college savings goal, choosing the type of account that's best for you, and making regular contributions starting at an early age can help you meet future college education expenses.
+Establishing a college savings goal, choosing the type of account that's best for you, and making regular contributions starting early in your child's life can help you meet future college education expenses.
 While you or your children may still need to borrow money to cover some of your college expenses, any savings you accrue will help reduce that amount.
 Grants, scholarships, and tuition discounts may also help reduce your out-of-pocket expenses.

 Units of the portfolios are municipal securities and may be subject to market volatility and fluctuation.